TerraBioDAO/dao-first-iteration/README.md

 # Interact with contracts with CLI

-Foundry provide a tool, [Cast](https://book.getfoundry.sh/cast/), to interact with deployed contract on anvil or any forked network.
+Foundry provide a tool, [Cast](https://book.getfoundry.sh/cast/), to interact with deployed contract on anvil or any **forked** network (you cannot send real transaction with Cast).

 Run a blockchain locally: